• Skip to primary navigation

 You can make a homemade pie dough or a store-bought pie dough will work for this recipe.

-As the pie bakes check the color to make sure it's not getting too dark.
+As the pie bakes, check its color to make sure it’s not getting too dark.
 You can cover the pie with a sheet of foil to keep it from getting too dark.

-This pie can be made without the bourbon or you can substitute whiskey instead of bourbon.
+This pie can be made without bourbon or substitute whiskey instead of bourbon.

 I prefer using chopped pecans over whole pecans in this pie for easier cutting.
 If you do buy whole pecans, chop them on a cutting board before adding them to the filling.